Transformer

 Transformer.partitions(

-bins: Sequence[Tuple[Transformer | Expression, int]],
+bins: Sequence[tuple[Transformer | Expression, int]],

 fill_last: bool = False,